AnkitJishan/e-MANIT/README.md

 We've addressed some of the links to popular websites such as google, amazon, etc. but most of the links are for now kept blank (redirected to same page) except page transition links.
 Needless to say this prototype is under its beta-version.
 Also versions 0.x and 1.x are beta-versions.

 ## Demo
 Watch the working of live website [here](http://e-manit.onlinewebshop.net).
-Watch screenshots at Screenshots section below.
+Also see [Screenshots](https://github.com/AnkitJishan/e-MANIT#screenshots).

 ## Technologies Used
 - [HTML5](https://en.wikipedia.org/wiki/HTML)